 Be aware of current high call volumes

 TAS is currently experiencing a high volume of requests for assistance due to COVID-19 effects on IRS tax return processing abilities.
 As a result, you may experience lengthy wait times while trying to connect with an advocate or while waiting for a return call.
-We ask for your patience as it may take up to four weeks before we will be able to return your call or reply to your request.
+We ask for your patience as it may take up to two weeks before we will be able to return your call or reply to your request.
 We apologize for these delays and are taking steps to reduce hold and response times to better assist you.

 More resources and information: